brandur/sorg/content/drafts/minimalism.md

   put Kafka in, maybe you can get away with retiring Rabbit or NSQ.

-* ***Build common paths.*** Standardize on one database, one language/runtime, one job queue, one web server, one reverse proxy, etc. If not one, then standardize on _as few as possible_.
+* ***Build common service conventions.*** Standardize on one database, one language/runtime, one job queue, one web server, one reverse proxy, etc. If not one, then standardize on _as few as possible_.

 * ***Favor simplicity and reduce moving parts.*** Try to keep the total number of things in a system small so that